What did you think an artist would pick up on from your poem?

 Have you ever written work that has been inspired by visual art?
 What was that experience like for you?
 Why were you inspired to do so?

 Poet Danez Smith: I often look to videos and visual art for inspiration in writing.
-So much of writing is about images so I think it’s natural to look at images to think about how to translate that which we can experience into the readable material.
+So much of writing is about images, so I think it’s natural to look at images to think about how to translate that which we can experience into the readable material.
 Looking at visual art reminds me that I can make images that don’t exist, or maybe more that I am in control of what reality looks like in my poems.
 I love the feeling I get when I look something that grabs or stops me.
-I always think “I want to make that happen in a poem”.
-It’s freeing to see someone say something you want to say so clear in a vocabulary you don’t create it, it gives to a key on now to make it happen in you medium.
+I always think “I want to make that happen in a poem.”
+It’s freeing to see someone say something you want to say so clear in a vocabulary you don’t create it.
+It gives to a key on now to make it happen in your medium.

 How does literature fit into your creative life as a visual artist?